CanciuCostin/android-spyware/README.md

 adb server
 ```
 2. Optional, set your Google MAPS API Key in docker-compose file for dashboard widget
-3.Start the container (inside the project directory):
+3. Start the container (inside the project directory):
 ```
 docker-compose up
 ```